rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 Normally the `Registering` phase is very short living and transitory.
 Upon successful registration, the `elemental-agent` will automatically execute the `Finalizing Registration` phase.

-This phase is ran using the `elemental-agent --register` argument.
+This phase is ran using the `elemental-agent register` command.

 ### Finalizing Registration

-The `Finalizing Registration` immediately follows the `Registration` phase when `elemental-agent --register` is used.
+The `Finalizing Registration` immediately follows the `Registration` phase when `elemental-agent register` is used.

 During this phase the `elemental-agent` will take the following steps:

 1. Install the registered hostname.
 (OSPlugin dependent)

 1. Fetch the remote `ElementalRegistration` and use it to install a new agent config file.
 (OSPlugin dependent)
 **Note:** During this phase the current agent config path is used to determine the install location.
-This is important if you are using a custom path (ex. `elemental-agent --config /my/custom/config.yaml`) and you will need to change it later.
+This is important if you are using a custom path (ex. `elemental-agent run --config /my/custom/config.yaml`) and you will need to change it later.
 Migration of this file is going to be needed and depending on how the `OSPlugin` installs files (for ex. in an immutable system), the migration strategy may differ.

 1. Install the generated private key used for the host registration.
 (OSPlugin dependent) The private key is used by the `elemental-agent` for authentication and is going to be installed in the agent `workDir` (from the `ElementalRegistration` derived config) under the `private.key` filename.